Smart Health Web

 • A fine tremor of the fingers or hands

-• Weight loss, despite everyday eating habits.
+• Weight loss, contempt everyday eating habits.

 • Enlarged thyroid gland (goiter)

-• Change in menstrual cycles
+• Alteration in menstrual cycles

 • Erectile dysfunction or decreased libido

-• common bowel actions
+• mutual bowel actions

 • Bulging eyes [Graves’ ophthalmopathy]